RIKEN-RCCS/lens3/v1/doc/design.md

 ## Short-Term Todo, or Deficiency

 * Rewrite in Go-lang.
-The code will be in Go in the next release (v2.1).
+The code will be in Go in the next release (v2.1.1).

 * Avoid polling of a start of MinIO.
-Currently, a Mux waits for MinIO by frequent polling in the database.
+Currently, a Lens3-Mux waits for MinIO by frequent polling in the database.
 See wait_for_service_starts().

-* Make a reply contain a message on a access rejection at Lens3-Mux.
+* Make Lens3-Mux reply a message containing a reason of an access rejection.
 It returns only a status code in v1.2.

+* Make it not an error when an MC command returns "Code=BucketAlreadyOwnedByYou".
+It can be ignored safely.

 * Make access-key generation of Lens3-Api like STS.